 IR35 is a piece of anti-avoidance legislation which affects all contractors providing services through a personal service company (PSC).
 It is designed ensure those contractors working as disguised employees pay broadly the same tax as an employee.

-During the 2018 Autumn Budget, the Chancellor of the Exchequer announced reforms to off payroll working in the Private Sector, where the private sector business is a medium or large company.
-Changes were to be introduced in April 2020 however following the COVID-19 pandemic, the government announced that reforms would be postponed to April 2021.
-Despite campaigns to delay this further, the reforms will go ahead on 6th April 2021.
+During the 2018 Autumn Budget, the Chancellor of the Exchequer announced reforms to off payroll working in the private sector, where the private sector business is a medium or large company.
+Changes were to be introduced in April 2020, however following the COVID-19 pandemic, the government postponed the reforms to April 2021.
+Despite campaigns to delay this further, the reforms went ahead as planned on 6th April 2021.

 While the basics of the proposed amendments to the IR35 legislation are largely understood by recruiters, there are several questions that recruiters such as yourself may be asking.

 So, to supercharge your understanding of IR35 reform, we’ve answered your most frequently asked questions.

 As a recruiter placing contractors in the UK, the changes to IR35 legislation is one of the most significant pieces of legislation which you need to understand.
 This legislation has been active since 2000 and has evolved over time.

 When placing contractors who operate through their limited company, also known as a Personal Service Company, the topic of IR35 is inescapable.

 The shift in responsibility means it is likely that your end hirers will be looking to you for guidance in how to apply the rules correctly.

 Will contractors be automatically placed inside IR35?